subiabre/forestswar/README.md

 Due to unknown causes the GFW API presents frequent and irregular data changes, showing different ammounts of data loss or additions on requests in the same timespan for the same period.
 Unfortunately the bot cannot counter-measure this phenomenon.
 The data shown by @ForestsWar is shown as-is and as it was at the moment of the requests to GFW.

+To avoid this issue, the bot delays it's tracking by a number of days to let the data in the API settle.

 This data inconsistency is believed to be due to new alerts being issued or dismissed under the same day, and is consistent with the percentage of false accuracy [described by GFW](https://blog.globalforestwatch.org/data-and-research/how-accurate-is-accurate-enough-examining-the-glad-global-tree-cover-change-data-part-1), so it's not expected to be fixed in any near future despite the API being in beta.
 Also despite this fact, this data source remains the most accurate when tracking global change of forests.

 #### Possibly misleading maps
 In order to picture a better deforestation comparison, the bot uses the country's **forest surface** instead of the total surface when drawing maps.
-This means that a map of a country fully red is not equivalent to the entire area of the country being deforestated, as it could be the impression, but rather is the entire forestal area of the country being deforestated.
+This means that a map of a country fully deforestated is not equivalent to the entire area of the country being deforestated, as it could be the impression, but rather is the entire forestal area of the country being deforestated.

 This is because of a very simple fact: **you can't deforestate area that wasn't forest**.
 To represent maps with the deforestated area against the entire area of a country would not be a fair comparison.

+The `Mapper` service does not implement this behaviour, this happens inside the bot routine and it won't have side-effects while using the mapper as standalone.

 #### Watermark counting as land
-Usually when an entire country is deforestated there will appear some red spots in the bottom right corner of the map.
+Usually when an entire country is deforestated there could appear some red spots in the bottom right corner of the map.
 This is because the GADM watermark is of the same color as the map land area, leading the bot to believe that those pixels in the map are also land area.

 Actually this behaviour does not lead to inaccuracies in the map representation.